 What’s happening next?

 Whilst the Commission published its legislative proposals for CRD V and CRR II back in November 2016, the main agencies are still to agree their negotiating positions.
+You can read some of the latest commentary here.
 The earliest this is expected to come into force is 2019.